Earth Day will be celebrated by millions in the US, Canada, and around the world on Thursday, April

-The theme for this year's observance is "Demand for Climate Action".
+The theme for this year's observance is "Restore Our Earth".

-Earth Day 2020 calls for more climate change-concious decisions by political leaders, as well as
+Earth Day 2021 calls for more climate change-conscious decisions by political leaders to reduce

 All about Earth Day

-The idea behind the day - honoring the planet and all living things that inhabit it - originated with the early 1960's hippie era.
+The idea behind the day originated with the early 1960's hippie era.
 That's when Earth Day bloomed into a grass roots movement that resulted in the first official U.S. observance of Earth Day, celebrated in 1970.

 Today, many cities extend Earth Day celebrations for an entire week to increase awareness of recycling and better energy efficient communities.